raghavtan/catalog/docs/modules/component.md

      → Delete the resource from the remote IDP and remove it from the state file.
       - If the resource is missing on the remote IDP, the error is ignored and the state is updated.

+### Components relations
+Componetns defines a list of components on which they depends on, this can be used to create a dependency graph.
+Dependecies are recalculated for each run for resources that are new, updated, or did not change.
+The only scenario where these are not refreshed is when a compoennt is removed from the configuration.

+### Documenation
+The documentation list does not come with the component definition but is build  fetched from the component repository looking for an `mkdocs` file.
+Similarly to what happens with the dependencies, the documentation list get refreshed with every apply for compoenents that were not removed.

+### API Specification
+The api specification does not come with the component definition but is build  fetched from the component repository looking for `openapi` or `swagger` files.
+Similarly to what happens with the dependencies and documentation list, the api specification get refreshed with every apply for compoenents that were not removed.

+The relationships between components, documentation, and the API specification are the reasons for overwriting the state file for components that haven't changed.
+Since these details are recalculated with each run and are not specified in the configuration, changes outside the scope of the configuration can occur, resulting in the state being refreshed.

 - **Command Options:**

 ```